 Molot by Vladg/sound (Windows, Mac)

-However, if you want one that adds a lot of character to your track and that allows for deep customization, like parallel compression, definitely check it out.
+So, if you want a compressor that adds a lot of character to your track and that allows for deep customization, like parallel compression, definitely give it a try.

 Learn more about Molot Here.